 The answer is the American Express Centurion card or, to use its more colloquial title, the Black Amex.
-During the 90s, a rumour spread about a fabled black Amex card that had an unlimited credit limit and was available only to an ultra-rich, uber-exclusive membership.
-The rumour became so prevalent and powerful that American Express eventually decided to capitalise on it.
+During the 90s, a rumor spread about a fabled black Amex card that had an unlimited credit limit and was available only to an ultra-rich, uber-exclusive membership.
+The rumor became so prevalent and powerful that American Express eventually decided to capitalize on it.
 In 1999, it launched the Centurion card, by invitation only, to its highest-spending and biggest-earning customers.

 To qualify for the Black Amex, customers must spend about £100,000 a year on their existing Amex, have a perfect credit record and travel extensively.
 If the member is offered the card and agrees to pay the annual £650 fee, they receive the titanium card in a mahogany box.

 The additional benefits of the Black Amex are almost as legendary as the card itself.
 Aside from an unlimited credit limit, cardholders can enjoy a complimentary business-class ticket for their partner whenever they fly, a personal 24-hour concierge service, free personal shoppers in many of the world’s major department stores and additional free nights of accommodation at top hotels – simply by paying with their cool black card.

 The card has, not surprisingly, attracted a stellar membership.
 Celebrities such as Nelly, Jay-Z and Paris Hilton have all name-checked the card in music and film.
 Kanye West even included his experiences with the card in the song: ‘She was like, “Oh my God, is that a black card?”
 I turned around and replied “Why yes, but I prefer the term African American Express”‘.